 The first Chinese tourbillon watches were mostly knockoffs of Swiss design and still came with a four-digit price tag, not exactly the ideal choice for your average watch shopper.

-Something like this Akribos XXIV Tourbillon Moonphase Watch (see on Amazon) would be a good starting point if you are shopping for your first one.
+If you search Walmart for a tourbillon watch you’re likely to find affordable options like the Akribos XXIV Tourbillon Moonphase Watch would be a starting point if you are shopping for your first one.

 Are cheap tourbillons any good?